 Where I’m going this year: Morocco

 Since the kids are now 15 and 13, they’re old enough to appreciate more exotic spring breaks.
 This year, eager to avoid the crowds and high prices that accompany Easter in many countries, I decided to look for a country that doesn’t celebrate Easter.
 And, since my goal is to raise global citizens, I wanted them to experience a completely different culture.
 So I chose Morocco, which is close enough—it’s a seven-hour flight from New York City (JFK)—yet otherworldly.
 And the five-hour time difference (which is the same as the time difference between NYC and England) won’t mean too much jet lag.
-Stay tuned for a full report here on WendyPerrin.com.
+(Here’s a full report from when we got back from our trip.)

 Busy parents, if you wish you could snap your fingers and find the perfect travel agent to design and deliver the best trip possible to any of these places, click over to Ask Wendy.
 Because family travel memories are too precious to jeopardize with bad logistics.